-- 6.02.1 Centers of Excellence (COEs) allow for complex care patients to be seen in specialized settings that are focused on optimizing quality and outcomes for specific conditions or treatments.
-Covered California encourages the Contractor's use of COEs, which may include benefit design incentives for consumers. - 6.02.2 The Contractor must report details on access to COE providers with documented experience and proficiency, based on volume and outcome data, that treat conditions which require highly specialized management (e.g. transplant patients and burn patients).
-Such report must be submitted in the annual application for certification and must include: - 1) A description of how Enrollees gain access to COE providers or programs; - 2) A list of COEs affiliated with the Contractor, including the condition treated by each institution; - 3) For the three (3) top conditions based on volume and cost for Covered California (total joint, spine, and bariatric treatments), a description of the Contractor's criteria for inclusion of these COEs and the method used to promote consumers' usage of these Centers; and - 4) For each condition identified with COEs in 2) as well as the top conditions for Covered California noted in 3):
+- 6.02.1 Centers of Excellence (COEs) allow for complex care patients to be seen in very-specialized settings that are focused on optimizing quality and outcomes for specific conditions or treatments. optimal for their care.
+Covered California welcomes encourages the Contractor's use of Centers of ExcellenceCOEs, which may include benefit design incentives for consumers. - 6.02.2 The Contractor must report details on access to COE providers with documented special experience and proficiency, based on volume and outcome data, that treat conditions which require highly specialized management (e.g. transplant patients and burn patients).
+Such report must be submitted in the annual application for certification and must include: - 1) A description of how Enrollees gain access to specialized COE providers/ or programs; - A list of Centers of ExcellenceCOEs affiliated with the Contractor, including the condition treated by each institution; - For the three (3) top conditions based on volume and cost for Covered California (total joint, spine, and bariatric treatments), a description of the Contractor's criteria for inclusion of basis of inclusion for these Centers of ExcellenceCOEs and the method used to promote consumers' usage of these Centers; and

-- a) The number and percent of Enrollees with each diagnosis qualifying for COE; and - b) The number and percent of Enrollees with the diagnosis who received care at each COE. - 6.02.3 The Contractor must engage with Covered California to review its utilization of COEs using HEI data to better understand where care is delivered to Ceomplex Enrollees and create a foundation for analysis of related outcomes.
+- For each condition identified with Centers of ExcellenceCOEs in 2) as well as the top conditions for Covered California noted in 3): - a) The number and percent of Enrollees with each diagnosis qualifying for COE; and - b) The number and percent of Enrollees with the diagnosis who received care at each COE of these Centers. - 6.02.3 The Contractor must engage with Covered California to review its utilization of Centers of ExcellenceCOEs using HEI data to better understand where care is delivered to complex Enrollees and create a foundation for analysis of related outcomes.